2026-03-15

 This weekend I rewrote BeerBoss.ca from scratch.
 BeerBoss was my first ever side project, which I started back in 2020 to find the cheapest beer available in Ontario at The Beer Store.
 The project started with a question: "What is the absolute cheapest beer in Ontario?"

-The original version worked fine, but the architecture was embarrassingly over-engineered for what it actually did — mostly because I was just trying to experiment with new technologies and learn something.
+The original version worked fine, but it was over-engineered for what it actually did.
+When I first built it, I was just trying to experiment with new technologies.
 At this point, I just want it to be simple.

 The original stack: a Dockerized Express backend and a Dockerized React frontend, deployed to a VPS.

 I built it that way because I was exploring new technologies.
-Docker was cool and I wanted to learn it.
-Self-hosting on a VPS is actually a great experience — you SSH in, set up nginx, manage your own deployments, and get a real feel for how things work under the hood.
-At under $5/month it's also pretty accessible.
-Pieter Levels famously runs his entire business — hundreds of thousands a month in revenue — off a single VPS.
+Self-hosting on a VPS is actually a great experience.
+You SSH in, set up nginx, manage your own deployments, and get a real feel for how things work under the hood.
+At under $5/month it's also pretty cheap.
+Pieter Levels famously runs his entire business (hundreds of thousands a month in revenue) off a single VPS.
 But I don't even need a backend.
 A VPS is overkill for serving a static JSON file.

 The New Architecture